 8 Tips to Survive Camping With Severe Allergies

 Camping with allergies can be difficult, but it’s not impossible!
 Like most things with severe allergies, camping takes a lot of planning and preparing.
-Adding in allergy planning takes just a step further than normal planning.
+Knowing what to do and how to plan is one the hardest parts.
+Hopefully, I can help you with that!

 My schedule is usually outlined in a notebook like this: